- Dynamics is the study of how forces affect the motion of objects, whereas kinematics simply describes the way objects move.

 - When an object rests on an inclined plane that makes an angle with the horizontal surface, the weight of the object can be resolved into components that act perpendicular and parallel to the surface of the plane.

 - The pulling force that acts along a stretched flexible connector, such as a rope or cable, is called tension.
 When a rope supports the weight of an object at rest, the tension in the rope is equal to the weight of the object.
-If the object is accelerating, tension is greater than weight, and if it is decelerating, tension is less than weight.
+If the object is accelerating, tension is greater than weight, and if it is accelerating opposite to the motion, tension is less than weight.

 - The force of friction is a force experienced by a moving object (or an object that has a tendency to move) parallel to the interface opposing the motion (or its tendency).